abdrahmansoltan/Learning-Notes/Node.js/1-Node.md

 ### Core-modules : Process Module

-Not found in the browser APIs, Process relates to the global node execution process which occurs when you run a js file through Node.js.
+It's not found in the browser APIs, `Process` relates to the global node execution process which occurs when you run a `.js` file through Node.js.

+- The `process` object is a **global** that provides information about (and control) the current Node.js process.
+  - As it's a `global`, it's always available to Node.js applications without using `require()`.
+It can also be explicitly accessed using `require()`
 - The Process module contains the ability to perform tasks immediately before the process exits, and when it exits.

   - `beforeExit` allows for asynchronous calls which can make the process continue.